Amlwch: Railway

 Amlwch station was the northern terminus of the Anglesey Central Railway which was opened in 1864.
 It closed to passengers a hundred years later, in 1964, but for the next 30 years was used by freight trains.
 In 1951 the Amlwch Octel bromide works installed an extension to the line from Amlwch station into their premises.
 After the passenger service ceased the line continued until 1993 with freight trains bringing sulphuric acid in to the Octel works, and transporting bromine and related products used in fuel additives, back to the main line, bound for Ellesmere Port.

-In 1993 the freight activity was all transferred to road vehicles, and use of the line ceased.
+In 1993 the freight activity was transferred to road vehicles and use of the line ceased.
 The rails were not lifted however, leaving open the prospect that the line could be restored as a tourist and local transport facility for Amlwch, Llanerchymedd and Llangefni.
 In 2012 a local enthusiast group, Anglesey Central Railway, or Lein Amlwch, were granted permission to clear and survey the line condition, and in May 2017 the Welsh Government announced that re-opening Llangefni station was under active consideration, raising a strong hope that the service could one day continue north to reach Amlwch again.